HANNAH HARBER & THE LIONHEARTS

 “I just hope that when people leave a Lionhearts show, they feel certain that we were honest.
 Each note played, each movement of our bodies, each story shared…not calculated or contrived, not technically perfect, but meant.
 Each of the songs we play tell the truth as I’ve found it, or as it’s come to me.
 Be it playful or serious.
 Be it true to my story or an observer’s truth of someone else’s story.
 My songs are the byproduct of wrestling with my humanity in order to find my true self and see the inherent beauty and worth of all that surrounds me.
 There is a recognition of longing and an unbridled hope.
 It’s also ridiculously fun…have I said that yet?”

-Hannah Harber & The Lionhearts make their home in central Florida and have supported acts like Margo Price, American Aquarium, JJ Grey, Jim Lauderdale, and Larkin Poe.
+Hannah Harber has supported acts like Margo Price, American Aquarium, JJ Grey, Jim Lauderdale, and Larkin Poe, and been on the bill of regional and national festivals like Gasparilla Music Fest (Tampa, Fl) and Stagecoach Festival (Indio, Ca)..
 Their debut record, Long Time Coming, released on January 9, 2019, peaking at number 16 on the iTunes Country chart.